C-MOHAMMED-ZAID/Web-Devs/Youtube Clone/README.md

 # 🎬 YouTube Clone

 A fully responsive, interactive YouTube clone that mimics the core features and design of the real YouTube platform.
-Built with [HTML, CSS, JavaScript] (or React/Next.js if you used those), this project is an excellent showcase of front-end development skills, UI/UX design, and API integration.
+Built with HTML, CSS, JavaScript, this project is an excellent showcase of front-end development skills, UI/UX design, and API integration.
 The main aim of this project is to learn how to structure, style, and add functionality to a complex, real-world web application.

 ---